classic-terra/documents/guides/rebel-2-upgrade-guide.md

 ### Testnet Upgrade Guide

 The L1 team is about to release the v2.1.0 of the terrad validator client software.
 The upgrade removes the legacy `x/wasm` module from Terra Classic and introduces a forked version of  the canonical `wasmd` module `v0.30.0`, which can be found [here](https://github.com/classic-terra/wasmd).
-The upgrade comes binfled with
+The upgrade comes bundled with

 - wasmvm v1.1.0
 - new wasm related governance proposals